>

 > library(ballgown)

-In my environment, however, the installation failed with the following error:
+Note: in my environment, the installation initially failed with the following error:

 Error: package or namespace load failed for 'RCurl' in dyn.load(file, DLLpath = DLLpath, ...)